 Gold Fields commenced the major full field aircore (AC) drilling program in late January 2019 (refer: LEX ASX release 31 January 2019).
-The original program involved completing approximately 350 vertical holes spaced 200m apart on traverses 1km apart to cover most of the tenure in Lake Lefroy using a specialised lake drilling rig.
-This has been well exceeded.
+The original program involved completing approximately 350 vertical holes spaced 200m apart on traverses 1km apart to cover most of the JV tenure in Lake Lefroy using a specialised lake drilling rig.
+This was exceeded and drilling was initiated on the adjacent Lake Randall in late July.

 The program was designed to yield foundation geological and geochemical information that is in the process of being interrogated in conjunction with the geophysical data to deliver specific drill targets for deeper drill testing and hence termed foundation drilling.
 Gold Fields provides monthly validated data exports to the Company.

-Since commencement of drilling, 738 vertical air core holes totaling 39,158m have been completed.
-Assay results have now been received and validated for a total of 589 holes.
-Results for the initial 520 holes were reported by the Company in ASX releases dated 15 April 2019, 29 May 2019, 11 June 2019 and 8 July 2019.
-This announcement refers to results from the additional 69 holes and is dated 31 July 2019.
+Since commencement of drilling, 776 vertical air core holes totaling 40,421m have been completed.
+Assay results have now been received and validated for a total of 743 holes.
+Previous results were reported by the Company in ASX releases dated 15 April 2019, 29 May 2019, 11 June 2019, 8 July 2019 and 6 August.
+This announcement refers to results from the additional holes that are mainly from Lake Randall and is dated 21 August 2019.

 The AC drilling is a reconnaissance exploration technique, searching for both geochemical anomalies and geology from the bedrock or top of fresh rock (TOFR) beneath the lake surface clays and oxidised rocks that comprise the regolith.
-The wide spacing of the drill holes is designed to conduct effective first pass reconnaissance to screen large areas.
+The wide spacing of the drill holes is designed to conduct effective first pass reconnaissance to screen large areas (initially 1000m between lines and 200m between holes).
 The results from these holes provides geological and geochemical vectors for infill drilling at specific anomalies.